 This rental contract will be available on your profile once the booking has been confirmed and the required documents have been validated by the Yescapa team.

-It will be available at any time via your dashboard, on the tab reserved for managing your rentals.
+It will be available at any time on your Account.

 Ready to get away?

 In accordance with articles 1713 and with the Civil Code, it is agreed that the owner hires out the following vehicle to the renter on a non-professional basis, for the price and under the charges and conditions stipulated below.

 The vehicle currently being rented is intended exclusively for private and personal use, as a vehicle for leisure and tourism.
 Yescapa cannot be held responsible for abusive usage of the vehicle, nor for the consequences resulting result from this.

 The driver(s) of the vehicle currently being rented, certify that they are in possession of the licence required to drive the rented vehicle, valid, according to its characteristics and GVW (Gross Vehicle Weight).
 The drivers will have to respect the conditions of age and duration of dispatch of licence according to the subscribed insurance, such as indicated on the page RV rental insurance .
 The vehicle can only be driven by the driver(s) identified on the rental contract.

 The hirer is personally and contractually liable upon signature the rental contract as per Article 9.